 Aspirin treatment is then continued, but at a reduced dose once the fever is reducing and other signs and symptoms of Kawasaki Disease lessen.
 Doctors may continue to take blood tests and will be monitoring some of the same markers of inflammation as they looked for initially – including C- Reactive protein, which they will expect to see falling.
 Low dose aspirin may be continued in patients with no signs of heart damage for approximately six to eight weeks, at which time medication will be stopped.

 An echocardiogram – an ultrasound test to look at the heart – will be performed very soon after a Kawasaki Disease diagnosis and at least three times during the course of the illness and the initial recovery period.
 Sometimes the results of the echocardiogram will be one of the factors which allow the doctor to make the Kawasaki Disease diagnosis.

 Some children do not respond – or do not respond fully to the initial intravenous immunoglobulin treatment and sometimes a second treatment is given.
 Steroids may also be given and are recommended in those children who are at a higher risk of developing heart damage.
 For some, where symptoms are not settling and improvement is not seen, other medications are also given.
-These will be administered under specialist advice and should preferably involve discussion with a clinician with specific expertise in Kawasaki Disease.
+These will be administered under specialist advice and should involve discussion with a doctor with specific expertise in Kawasaki Disease.

 Follow up Treatment

 The 2013 UK Guidelines separate out five different treatment groups for follow up after acute Kawasaki Disease.
-For each group, the guidelines show what treatment(s) are needed after the inital recovery from the acute illness.
+For each group, the guidelines show what treatment(s) are needed after the initial recovery from the acute illness.